 You can think about it as super fine grain up to coarse grain.

-Finally, those landing spaces, the idea that as you provision accounts, you do it in an automated fashion.
-When you do that for projects or teams or whatever it might be, you go in and start slapping controls around at provision time.
+Finally, think about provisioning accounts in an automated fashion.
+When you do that for projects or teams, you place controls at provision time.
 This might be a mixture of remediation and preventative measures.
-You might force some sort of ability though a CI/CD pipeline where it is getting checked as it goes.
-All those sort of tighten things around as you go into production and preventative accounts.
+You could force the ability through a CI/CD pipeline where it is getting validated as it deploys.
+This tightens security as you move into production and preventative accounts.

-Those layers really go in combination.
-Those coarse gain or big mindsets say these are never to be violated.
-Down to that mid grain where you may put a warning there in that Dev cycle but you’re not going to shut it down immediately because you are also facing into that cultural shift.
-So you also want to educate engineering as to why we are going that direction.
-Down to those fine grain controls that not only take care of upon launch but really that drift that can occur day 2, … day 30.
-So those really combine with some of the things we talked about previously around the cycle aspect and gives us, for the leaders, the ability to become more the department of “Yes”, to drive innovation for your company, versus the department of “No”.
+The layers of Security work in combination.
+The coarse gain controls or big mindsets state that these are never to be violated.
+The mid grain is where you may put a warning in the Dev cycle.
+Don’t immediately shut it down because you are facing into that cultural shift.
+You’ll want to educate engineering as to why we are going in that direction.
+The fine grain controls, not only protects upon launch, but also that drift that can occur day 2 through day 30.
+These layers of Security give us, the leaders, the ability to become more the department of “Yes”, to drive innovation for your company, versus the department of “No”.

 The Importance of Having a CloudOps Team

 You need to find a strategy for the organization.
-This takes us back to the beginning when we started talking about the fact that is not just a technology problem.
+This takes us back to the beginning when we started talking about this not being just a technology problem.
 This is how businesses are going to transform.
-The introduction of cloud doesn’t just change how you deploy applications.
-It changes what applications you build, what you take to market, what product you stop development on because you’re able to do it faster.
-It’s a huge business transformation So as you go through this process, you decide how security, IT, cloudOps is going to address this.
+The introduction of the cloud doesn’t just change how you deploy applications.
+It changes what applications you build, what you take to market, and what product you stop development on because you’re able to do it faster.
+It’s a huge business transformation.
+So as you go through this process, you need to decide how security, IT, and cloudOps is going to address this.
 It’s important to think about this as a holistic strategy.
-We talk about those layers, all the way from development to production needs to be taken into consideration and how you engage your engineering staff and teach them as they go.
+In conclusion, we talked about those layers, all the way from development to production.
+Take into consideration how you engage and educate your engineering staff as your company adopts the cloud.